Darxo/Hardened/README.md

 - **Through the Gaps** is now always active but now lowers your armor penetration by 10% (down from increasing it by 25%)
 - **Unstoppable** no longer loses all Stacks when you use **Wait** if you spent atleast half of your action points by that time.
 - **Wears it well** no grants 50% of combined Mainhand and Offhand weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest)
+- **Whirling Death** is completely reworked.
+It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user.

 ### Perk Groups